 Agra is of ancient Hindu origin.
 It was chosen for a capital by Sikander Lodi, Sultan of Delhi, whose son lost the empire to the founder of the Mughal dynasty, Babur, at Panipat in 1526.
 Akbar (1556-1605) was the first Mughal emperor to have sufficient security of tenure of office to be able to embellish a capital.
 He chose Agra, which continued intermittently as the imperial capital until the emperor Aurangzeb moved to Delhi.

 We begin this morning with a visit to the Taj Mahal.
-This, the most famous of all Islamic shrines, was built by an architect from Shiraz (Iran) for Shah Jahan to commemorate his wife, Mumtaz Mihal, who died in childbirth in 1610.
+The most famous of all Islamic shrines, it was built by an architect from Shiraz (Iran) for Shah Jahan to commemorate his wife, Mumtaz Mihal, who died in childbirth in 1610.
 The distraught emperor planned to build a black tomb for himself to mirror the white Taj Mahal across the Yamuna River.
 He was deposed by his son before he could achieve his grandiose plan.

 Next, we visit Agra’s powerful Red Fort.
 As busily as he was reducing the fortresses of his enemies, Akbar was building his own strategic network of strongholds across northern India.
 Chief amongst these was the fortress at his capital, Agra, which accommodated his court, the imperial family, a massive arsenal, a granary and the vaults that held the Mughal treasure hoards.

 After lunch we travel to one of the most remarkable of Mughal buildings, the tomb of the Empress Nur Jahan’s father, a senior noble of Persian lineage whose long and capable service to the emperors Jahangir and Shah Jahan earned him the title Itimud ud daula, ‘pillar of the state’.
-The building, a milestone in the development of Mughal architecture, was the first to be clad in white marble which was then entirely decorated in pietra dura floral and geometric designs.
+The building, a milestone in the development of Mughal architecture, was the first to be clad in white marble, which was then entirely decorated in pietra dura floral and geometric designs.

 We finish our day’s program with a trip across the river to view the Taj Mahal from the riverbank.
-Here the wonderful building can be viewed away from the trappings of the modern city, and it seems to float up from the water.
+Here, the wonderful building can be viewed away from the trappings of the modern city, and it seems to float up from the water.
 (Overnight Agra) BLD

 Day 22: Tuesday 25 February, Agra – Delhi Airport